How to Grow Okra That's Tender and Tasty for All Your Favorite Recipes

 The most popular heirloom okra variety is Clemson Spineless.
 This heavy producer has been a favorite for generations.
 It provides yields of spineless, tender, and delicious pods.

-When to harvest okra
+When to Harvest Okra

 Only 50 to 75 days after the okra seeds sprout you will have okra pods ready to harvest.
 Knowing when okra is ready to pick is the difference between a tender and tasty vegetable and a culinary disaster.